the-dise/Mir-Pay-Wallet/README.md

 ## Features

-- Screen On During Transaction: Prevents the screen from turning off during Mir Pay transactions, ensuring a smooth and successful payment experience.
+- Screen On During Transaction: Prevents the screen from turning off during Mir Pay transactions, ensuring a smooth and successful payment experience;
+- Tap the card to reset the timer;
+- Auto close application when timer expires.

 ## Roadmap

 Things I want to do:

-- [ ] Changing the timer time.
+- [ ] Changing the timer time;
 - [ ] Several card designs.

 ## Installation